zetapush-demo/avengers-chat/TUTORIAL.md

 We will cover these steps:

 1. Installing ZetaPush and creating a new application.
-2. Developing worker API.
+2. Developing worker API (worker is used as interaction between the ZetaPush platform and your front).
 3. Writing UI and worker interaction.
+4. Run locally.
-4. Building your app to be deployed to production.
+5. Deploy to production.

 ## Installing ZetaPush and creating a new application
 -------------------------------------------------------------------------------